 Here are some common examples of settings used in Asset Cleanup:

-After installing Asset Cleanup, you’re prompt with welcome messages guiding you through the plugin.
+After installing Asset Cleanup, you’re prompted with welcome messages guiding you through the plugin.
 You can use Asset Cleanup with a compatible cache plugin but avoid enabling overlapping features, which may cause issues.

 Remove the unused CSS enabling the “unload on this page” button.
 Only remove 100% unused CSS files, and after clicking and interacting with all elements on the page.